aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/075_serverless/_index.md

 * change the response code of the serverless function, and
 * simulate exceptions in code execution.

-A similar JS library, [**failure-lambda**](https://github.com/gunnargrosch/failure-lambda) is described in the [**Serverless Chaos workshop**](https://catalog.us-east-1.prod.workshops.aws/workshops/3015a19d-0e07-4493-9781-6c02a7626c65/en-US/serverless/failure-lambda/fault-injection) and the understanding of the priciples should allow the reader to build their own in their preferred language.
+A similar JS library, [**failure-lambda**](https://github.com/gunnargrosch/failure-lambda) is described in the [**Serverless Chaos workshop**](https://catalog.us-east-1.prod.workshops.aws/workshops/3015a19d-0e07-4493-9781-6c02a7626c65/en-US/serverless/failure-lambda/fault-injection) and the understanding of the principles should allow the reader to build their own in their preferred language.

 ## Architecture